SD2E/s3-user-guide/docs/configure_clients.md

 ![CyberDuck Connection](https://sd2e.github.io/s3-user-guide/assets/duck.png)

-You should be able to navigate to the `example-bucket` directory when connected.
+You should be able to navigate to the `testing` directory when connected.

 The makers of CyberDuck also offer "Mountain Duck", which easily mounts remote servers as desktop shared volumes.
 You can find details on how to use